I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Items that you are not sure about should be placed into a quarantine area until later and items that are not required or broken that are too difficult to move should be identified with a red tag.

-At the end of this step of 5C, the whole team along with relevant members of management and other departments need to review the items that have been quarantined along with the red tagged items and agree disposition.
-Either put back in the workplace, deep storage or junk.
+At the end of this step of 5C, the whole team along with relevant members of management and other departments need to review the items that have been quarantined along with the red-tagged items and agree disposition.
+Either put back in the workplace, in deep storage or junk.

 As with the second step in 5S, this step of 5C workplace organization is about organizing or “configuring” the tools, equipment and materials required in the workspace.
-There should be a defined space for everything and everything should be in it’s place.
-Locations should be labeled or it should be clear what belongs there through the use of shadow boards and the like.
-Gangways, locations for incoming and finished materials should all be identified to that everything is clear to both the people that work there as well as an outsider.
+There should be a defined space for everything, and everything should be in its place.
+Locations should be labelled, or it should be clear what belongs there through the use of shadow boards and the like.
+Gangways and locations for incoming and finished materials should all be identified to that everything is clear to both the people that work there as well as an outsider.

 5C Clean and Check (Seiso, Shine and Check): Stage 3 of Workplace Organisation

 The third stage of 5C workplace organization, Clean and Check, is about clearing down the area and ensuring that everything is functioning as it should be.
 Keeping everything clean and tidy will ensure that not only do you have an effective marketing tool for your business, but oil leaks and other problems become immediately obvious.

 This step needs to be formalized to ensure ongoing cleanliness, responsibilities need to be defined, and cleaning sheets detailing, who, what, how, where and when need to be compiled.